 Susann is an anthropologist who researches the interconnected fields of migration, health, and sexuality/gender.
 She is currently developing a research project on maternal health and migration in Ireland.
 In her PhD research, she investigated undocumented migrants’ access to healthcare in Berlin, Germany.
 As a postdoctoral research fellow at Queen’s University Belfast she led a team of researchers in a government funded study on the Northern Irish sex industry.
 Susann then spent two years at the University of the Witwatersrand, Johannesburg, South Africa, conducting a participatory arts-based project on the health and well-being of sex workers in Soweto.
 All her research projects incorporated critical, applied components, and Susann has worked in solidarity with grassroots movements and activist organisations such as the Medibuero Berlin, a non-governmental migrant rights organisation, and the Sex Worker Alliance Ireland (SWAI).

-For publications relating to our projects, click on the Publications tab above
+For publications relating to our projects, please see our Recent Publications section

 Principal Investigator: Professor Anne MacFarlane, UL